 How Many Times Can You Take the ACT?

 You are allowed to take the ACT up to 12 times.
 Of course you're limited by time and test dates, so actually taking the ACT 12 times would involve multiple retests every year.
-The ACT is administered 6 times throughout the year, in September, October, December, February, April, and June.
+The ACT is administered seven times a year in September, October, December, February, April, June, and July.

-If you end up scoring much lower than expected when you take the test, you might have had a fluke test day.
+If you end up scoring much lower than expected on the ACT, you might have had a fluke test day.
 Maybe you were tired or ill that day, or got unlucky with the reading passages or essay question.
 If this happens, you should register to take the test again on the next available test date.

-There are only a small number of schools that want you to send all your scores from anytime you take the ACT and trust that you'll abide by this expectation.
-These schools include Yale, Boston University, Pomona, Stanford, Columbia, Brown, Cornell, Washington University, and Hamilton College.
 Research your school's standardized testing policy to find out exactly what they want to see.
-If they want you to send all your scores, you might think twice about taking the ACT more than 6 times or so, as it might send the message that you're not taking the test seriously or are really struggling to improve your scores.
+If they want you to send all your ACT scores, you might think twice about taking the ACT more than six or so times, as this might send the message that you're not taking the test seriously or are really struggling to improve your scores.